Lateral disc herniation creates something of a dilemma for the DC.

 Predictors of chronic disability

-Reported: Spine vol 33: Early Predicators of Chronic Work Disability af a Back Injury by Turner et al.
+Reported: Spine vol 33: Early Predicators of Chronic Work Disability after a Back Injury by Turner et al.

 CHIROPRACTIC HELP FROM THE COAL FACE